- About Barnacre

 He is growing nicely and despite being lightly small for his age we suspect he will eventually catch up with his mates in size.
 He is enjoying life with his mates doing what young alpacas do and sometimes joins us on the walk and talks although he enjoys the carrot much more than the strokes and selfies!

-Curio is currently adopted by Lorna Garrick, Amelia Clark, Rosie McInerney, Heather Clarke, Grace Laws, Leah Ashford, Sharon Cain, Catherine Ferland, Sandra Rea, Paul Coleman, Poli Grigorova, Michelle Lucovitz, Leah Ashford, Helen Kaye, Dorothy Wallace, Noah Prestwich and Rebecca Griffith.
+Curio is currently adopted by Lorna Garrick, Amelia Clark, Rosie McInerney, Heather Clarke, Grace Laws, Leah Ashford, Sharon Cain, Catherine Ferland, Sandra Rea, Paul Coleman, Poli Grigorova, Michelle Lucovitz, Leah Ashford, Helen Kaye, Dorothy Wallace, Noah Prestwich, Rebecca Griffith and Debbie Leddy.

 Colour: Light Grey